Rajsekhar2002/sweet-shop-management/README.md

    ```bash
    npm start
    ```
-   The frontend will run on `http://localhost:3001` (to avoid port conflicts with the backend).
+   The frontend will run on `http://localhost:3001`

 ## Usage